FUTURES on the Frontlines for Survivors, Families — and You

 - $45 million in Child Welfare Services, for grants to states to support child welfare needs, and to help keep families together during this crisis

 - $750 million for grants to all Head Start programs to help them support additional needs of children and families, including lost learning time during this crisis.

 FUTURES also worked to ensure that local domestic violence and community-based agencies were made eligible for small business loans and grants to help address the economic impacts of the pandemic.
 You will find information about the CARES Act and Support for Working Families here.

 People who are surviving violence in their relationships and families may be experiencing increased isolation and danger caused by social distancing measures during the Coronavirus pandemic.
 Survivors often have specific needs around safety, health and confidentiality.
-We also realize that people who are already more vulnerable to economic and health insecurity are facing additional challenges during this unprecedented time.
+People who are already more vulnerable to economic and health insecurity are facing additional barriers and inequities.
 We have compiled resources and tools for more vulnerable members of our communities and care providers, who are working tirelessly to respond in ways that are safe and supportive for all.

 Resources for Survivors: